beactivera/100-days-of-code/README.md

 ### 7 - sprite sheet
 using CSS, JS and images of the same object created simple animation which is used in games, etc.

+### 8 - typewriter
+using functions in JS - loops build typewriter